rei/rei-cedar-vue-2/src/components/iconOnlyButton/README.md

 ## <span class="accessibility">Accessibility</span>

+`cdr-icon-only-button` needs some extra accessibility work since it doesn't include human readable text.
+Use `aria-label` to give screen readers additional context for the button.

+`cdr-close-button` and `cdr-play-button` don't need `aria-label`, as it's already handled in the component itself.

 Since `cdr-icon-only-button` can render as a button or an anchor, users should focus on what the semantically correct element would be.
-It will always look like a call to action button, so as long as the correct semantic choice is made, the default ARIA context should suffice.

 ## <span class="">Installation</span>